mehulagg/gitlab/doc/user/application_security/container_scanning/index.md

 ### Migrating from Clair to Trivy

-For those currently using Klar willing to migrate to Container-Scanning before 14.0 can do so by taking the following steps:
+If you are currently using Clair and want to migrate to Trivy before GitLab 14.0, you can do so by taking the following steps:

 1. Take the following actions in your CI file: